ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 Introduction
 ============

-This specification defines two parameters for the 'issue' and 'issuewild' properties of the Certification Authority Authorization (CAA) DNS resource record {{RFC6844}}.
-The first, 'account-uri', allows authorization conferred by a CAA policy to be restricted to specific accounts of a CA, which are identified by URIs.
-The second, 'acme-methods', allows the set of validation
-{{I-D.ietf-acme-acme}} methods supported by an ACME-based CA to validate domain control to be limited to a subset of the full set of methods which it supports.
+This specification defines two parameters for the "issue" and "issuewild" properties of the Certification Authority Authorization (CAA) DNS resource record {{RFC6844}}.
+The first, "account-uri", allows authorization conferred by a CAA policy to be restricted to specific accounts of a CA, which are identified by URIs.
+The second, "acme-methods", allows the set of validation methods supported by an ACME {{I-D.ietf-acme-acme}} based CA to validate domain control to be limited to a subset of the full set of methods which it supports.

 Terminology